Lecrae: Social activism

-Other business ventures
+Other ventures

 Lecrae has partnered with Oust Labs to be an investor and co-owner of the audio production software MXD, which was founded by Jacob "Biz" Morris.
 In 2020, Lecrae teamed up with Adam Thomason to found the film production studio 3 Strand Films.
 He is a venture partner in Collab Capital, and has participated in several real estate ventures, including Invest Atlanta and Peace Preparatory Academy, intended to revitalize English Avenue.